About the Walkers Program

-MANY, IF NOT ALL, 10K RUNNING RACES WELCOME WALKERS.
+MANY, IF NOT MOST, 5K RUNNING RACES WELCOME WALKERS.
 Whether or not the event includes a competitive racewalking division (which requires judges), walkers usually can participate in most running races.
 Sometimes walkers start well before the runners, sometimes they start after the runners, sometimes they start at the same time.
-Often, there are shorter-distance events welcoming walkers.
-(Tip: Start in the back so you don't embarrass yourself by forcing faster runners to go around you.)
+(Tip: Start in the back so you don't embarrass yourself by forcing faster runners to dodge around you.)

-If your only interest is to stroll 10K at a comfortable pace, you probably don't need any particular training program.
-Just make sure you have a comfortable pair of walking shoes and do enough walks of at least 45-90 minutes in the last month or two before the 10K to make sure you won't have any trouble finishing the 6.2-mile distance.
+If your only interest is to stroll 5K at a comfortable pace, you probably don't need any particular training program.
+Just make sure you have a comfortable pair of walking shoes and do enough walks of at least 15-30 minutes in the last month or two before the 5K to make sure you won't have any trouble finishing the 3.1-mile distance.

 Tuesday: Many of my training programs utilize a 48-hour break between bouts of hard exercise, so it's time to train again.
-In this eight-week program, begin by walking for 30 minutes at a comfortable pace.
-Every week, add another 5 minutes to the length of your walk.
+In this eight-week program, begin by walking for 15 minutes at a comfortable pace.
+Every other week, add another 5 minutes to the length of your walk.
 By going at it gradually, you should be able to improve your walking ability without discomfort or risk of injury.

 Friday: Another rest day.
 You need to make sure your muscles are well rested so you can train hard on the weekends.
 Depending on your own particular schedule, you may want to juggle workouts, substituting one day's workout for another.
 It doesn't matter much on which day you do specific workouts as long as you are consistent with your training.

 Saturday: The Saturday workouts are stated in miles rather than minutes.
 This is to give you an idea of how much distance you are able to cover over a specific period of time as well as to give you confidence in your ability to walk 5 kilometers.
 The 5K is actually 3.1 miles long, so by the time you get to the 3-miler on the seventh Saturday, you will be only a short distance from achieving your goal.

-Sunday: At least one day a week, it's a good idea to go for a long walk without worrying about exactly how much distance you cover or exactly how long it takes to cover it.
+Sunday: At least one day a week, it's a good idea to go for a long walk without worrying about exactly how much distance you cover.
 For instance, walk in the woods over unmeasured trails.
-Most people should be able to walk continuously for an hour or more at least once a week, even if it means walking very slowly or pausing to rest.
+Most people should be able to walk continuously for an hour at least once a week, even if it means walking very slowly or pausing to rest.
 If walking an hour seems too difficult the first week, start with 30 minutes and by adding 5 minutes each week, build up to the point where you can walk continuously for 60 minutes.

-This eight-week training program will prove useful for you as you train for your first 10K as a fitness walker.
-If at a later date, you decide you want to try jogging a 10K, there are many programs available in an interactive format through TrainingPeaks.
-If you would like to walk longer distances, I also have a half marathon Walking Program here on my web site that you can adapt to your level of development.
-Or if 10K proves too long, there is also a 5K Walking Program to help get you started.
+The following eight-week training program will prove useful for you as you train for your first 5K as a fitness walker.
+If at a later date, you decide you want to try jogging a 5K, there are many programs on this web site that will help you to that goal.
+If you would like to walk longer distances, I also have a Half Marathon Walking Program here on my web site that you can adapt to your level of development.